Before we work our way through the steps, I will start by pointing out GNS3 server has the following constraints when running on Apple Silicon:

 1. Create the gns3 Linux machine.

-orb create --arch amd64 ubuntu:jammy gns3
+orb create --arch amd64 ubuntu:noble gns3

 This process should take less than a minute depending on your internet connection speed.